Alice's Restaurant (film): Reception

 The film has a 63% rating on Rotten Tomatoes based on 19 reviews, with a weighted average of 6.19/10.
 In 2009, Politics Daily wrote that, "calling the 1969 film a comedy misses its noir backbeat of betrayed romanticism, and thinking of it as a madcap autobiography misses its politics.
 This is a movie driven by the military draft and the Vietnam War".

 Upon its initial release, Newsweek called the film "the best of a number of remarkable new films which seem to question many of the traditional assumptions of establishment America."

 When interviewed in 1971, the film's director, Arthur Penn, said of the film: "What I tried to deal with is the US's silence and how we can best respond to that silence. ...
 I wanted to show that the US is a country paralyzed by fear, that people were afraid of losing all they hold dear to them.
 It's the new generation that's trying to save everything".

 In being offered the opinion that violence is not so important in the film, Penn replied: "Alice's Restaurant is a film of potential transition because the characters know, in some way, what they are looking for. ...
 It's important to remember that the characters in Alice's Restaurant are middle-class whites.
 They aren't poor or hungry or working class.
 They are not in the same boat as African Americans.
 But they're not militants either.
 In this respect the church dwellers are not particularly threatening.
 They find it easy to live there, even if most people can't afford such a luxury.
 From this point of view, this film depicts a very specific social class.
 It's a bourgeois film".

 The final scene is not of a loving couple seeing off their guests, but of Alice standing alone looking into the distance, watching the guests leave, as if knowing that her future is in fact bleak with Ray.
 Coincidentally, the real Alice and Ray finalized their divorce on the same day the wedding scene was filmed.
 Arthur Penn has said that the final scene was intended as comment on the inevitable passing of the counterculture dream: "In fact, that last image of Alice on the church steps is intended to freeze time, to say that this paradise doesn't exist any more, it can only endure in memory".
 Gene Siskel of the Chicago Tribune listed Alice's Restaurant as third best film of 1969.

-The film grossed $6,300,000 in the United States, making it the 23rd highest-grossing film of 1969.
+The film earned $6,300,000 in US theatrical rentals, making it the 17th highest-grossing film of 1969.